Table of Contents

 Schedule H for figuring your household employment taxes.

-Form W-2 for reporting wages paid to your employees.
+Form W-2, Wage and Tax Statement, for reporting wages paid to your employees.

 For more information, see What Forms Must You File? in Pub.
 926, Household Employer's Tax Guide.

 |February 28, 2014 (March 31, 2014 if you file electronically)||Send Copy A of Form(s) W-2 with Form W-3 to the SSA.
 Visit www.socialsecurity.gov/employer for details.|